-- 4.1 This Student Protection Plan was developed in consultation with WUC students during spring-summer 2018 and with the support and involvement of the Writtle University College Students' Union. - 4.2 This document will be reviewed and republished on an annual basis.
-Student Protection Plans applicable to each cohort of students (from 2019-20 onwards) are available on the Writtle University College Website. - 4.3 If you have a concern that this Student Protection Plan has not been applied correctly, or that the terms of this plan have been insufficient to address disruption to, or discontinuation of, your studies, please contact the Director of Academic Studies.in the first instance.
-If you remain dissatisfied with the actions taken to address your concerns, you may submit a complaint by following the WUC complaints procedure (http://writtle.ac.uk/PDFS/complaints procedure.pdf).
+- 4.1 This Student Protection Plan was developed in consultation with the HE Quality team who consulted with WUC HE students during spring-summer 2018 and had the support and involvement of the Writtle University College Students' Union. - 4.2 This document will be reviewed and republished on an annual basis.
+Student Protection Plans applicable to each cohort of students (from 23-24 onwards) are available on the Writtle University College Website.

+4.3 If you have a concern that this Student Protection Plan has not been applied correctly, or that the terms of this plan have been insufficient to address disruption to, or discontinuation of, your studies, please contact the Director of Further Education in the first instance.
+If you remain dissatisfied with the actions taken to address your concerns, you may submit a complaint by following the WUC complaints procedure (http://writtle.ac.uk/PDFS/complaints_procedure.pdf